Estimated reading time: 5 minutes

 6. Keep Sex Vibrant

-A stimulating, fun, meaningful, and yet considerate, connected and well-meaning sex life is at the heart of intimate relationships.
-Combine sex with love.
+A stimulating, fun, meaningful, and yet considerate, connected and pleasurable sex life is at the heart of intimate relationships.
+Combine sex with loving actions.
 As your relationship years go by, you need to remain willing to do whatever it takes to grow and expand, to keep satisfaction, sex and romance alive and thriving, no matter your age or health status.
-Focus on the new mantra about sex – “connection and pleasure”.
+Focus on the new mantra about sex = “connection and pleasure”.
 This can happen no matter how old you are or what your health status is like.
-Do this knowing that shared connection and pleasure keeps your love connection strong.
+Do this knowing that shared connection and pleasure keeps your relationship strong.

 There is a lot practical, scientific advice about how to have the best relationship and good sex with your partner, no matter how old you are or how old your relationship is.
 This advice busts many myths about long-term relationships.
-Because the hormone-related drive for sex decreases with busy-ness and age, a good enough sex life requires planning, creativity as well as open discussion and mindful sex.
-All this comes if you put these six relationship tips into action every day.
-Persistence and consistence creates loving, authentic relationship.
+The hormone-related drive for sex decreases with busy-ness and age, so a “good enough” sex life requires planning, creativity as well as talking about sex openly.
+This creates deepening intimacy and promotes the capacity to have sex in a mindful and pleasurable way.
+These are the outcomes of putting these six relationship tips into action regularly.
+Persistence and consistence creates a loving and authentic relationship.

 For help in putting these holiday season relationship tips into practice, call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 421 961 687.